Max-Loktionov/movie-storage/readme.md

   and we need to transfer in {req.query}
 - search by the fields: [title,director,releaseDate].
 For Example (GET /api/movies?title=The Godfather ==>
   data:{ movies:[{"title": "The Godfather","director": "Francis Ford Coppola","releaseDate": "01-01-1972",}]} )

+---

+this user has some movies in the collection

+{
+"email":"gallo@mal.com",
+"password":"123456Ab"
+}

+like this object for create
+{
+"title":"Fight Club",
+"director":"David Fincher",
+"releaseDate": "01-02-1999"
+}